Return to Index

 - Guilt about sex

-- Interpersonal problems between sexual partner
+- Interpersonal problems between sexual partners

 - Early sexual experiences that precondition a man to rapid ejaculation, usually from fear of being caught